Incentive Compensation

 How Incentive Compensation Management Works

-When incentive plans are small and simple, it’s tempting to manage them in spreadsheets.
-But as your team scales, so do the variables.
-ICM systems bring structure and automation to this complexity.
+Small, simple incentive plans can survive in spreadsheets.
+As your team scales, so do the variables.
+ICM systems bring structure and automation to that complexity.

-Let’s break down how ICM actually works across its core processes and stakeholders.
+Here is how ICM works across its core processes and stakeholders:

 Core Processes in ICM